Trainee Visa Sponsorship Jobs in North Carolina

 Which visa types are most common for trainee roles in North Carolina?

-The H-1B is the most common work visa for trainees whose roles qualify as specialty occupations requiring a bachelor's degree or higher in a specific field.
+The H-1B visa is the most common work visa for trainees whose roles qualify as specialty occupations requiring a bachelor's degree or higher in a specific field.
 The J-1 visa covers structured exchange visitor training programs through a designated sponsor organization.
 Some trainees in academic medical settings may also encounter J-1 clinical training programs, particularly at institutions affiliated with Duke University or UNC Health.

 Which cities in North Carolina have the most trainee sponsorship jobs?